 There are two credible sources of overpressure: 1) loss of insulating vacuum and 2) fire.
-It is assumed that all piping with a diameter less than 6 in need not be protected from overpressure due to fire in concurrence with future JLAB policy.
-The loss of insulating vacuum will result in a cell pressure of 45 psia (see TGT-CALC-401-001).
-The two parallel relief values on the gas panel are connected to the internal target piping without possibility of isolation without breaking the system.
+It is assumed that all piping with a diameter less than 6 inch NPS need not be protected from overpressure due to fire in concurrence with future JLAB policy.
+A conservative estimate for the cell pressure during a loss of vacuum event is 45 psia (see TGT-CALC-401-001).
+The two parallel relief valves on the gas panel are connected to the internal target piping and cannot be isolated without breaking the system.
 Icing of the relief line is not considered possible due to the low refrigeration power.
-The parallel relief paths allow the system pressure to exceed the design pressure by 16%.
+The parallel relief paths give a code allowed accumulation of 16%.
 Both valves exhaust into the hydrogen vent.
-However, during a loss of insulating vacuum event all hydrogen from the internal components of the target is expected to relieve through the main 1 in check value on the gas panel and return to the storage vessel without loss of hydrogen to the environment.
+However, during a loss of insulating vacuum event all hydrogen from the internal components of the target is expected to relieve through the main one inch check valve on the gas panel and return to the storage vessel without loss of hydrogen to the environment.
 The path to the target has three ball valves which shall be locked open during operation.
-The hydrogen storage vessel has listed MAWP of 250 psi.
-The only credible source of overpressure is from fire.
+The only credible source of overpressure for the hydrogen storage vessel is from fire.
 API and NFPA give guidance for determining heat loads from fire.
 A liquid hydrocarbon fuel fire with proper drainage shall be considered worst case failure mode for the vessel.
 Relief shall be through a single relief valve located on the tank with locking isolation valve for maintenance.
-A flame arrester shall be installed after this valve to prevent tank explosion.
 The required relief capacity for deuterium as a target fluid is less than that of hydrogen therefore no additional capacity need be considered.